AsunaMasuda/FloweryDays/readme_materials/testing.md

 How to set up Travis CI can be found in [this documentation](https://docs.travis-ci.com/).

 ## Django tests
 I have run tests for the models and views in all apps, where applicable.
+For Django testing, I have downloaded packages: `coverage` and `django-nose`.
 I have tried to automate the tests as much as possible, but could not reach 100% coverage, since some parts in views.py are complicated and it was difficult to test automatically so I chose manual testing.
 I also learned [Test-Driven Development](https://www.guru99.com/test-driven-development.html) while learning Django Testing, next time when I build a Django application, I want to try this approach.

 ## LightHouse on Google DevTool
 I used Lighthouse by Google on Landing Page, Online Shop Page/Single Product Page, Blog Page, Cart Page.
-Result: `Landing Page` - It reported the file size of some images are not appropriate, even after I used service called [tinypng](https://tinypng.com/) to reduce the file size.
+<br>Result: `Landing Page` - It reported the file size of some images are not appropriate, even after I used service called [tinypng](https://tinypng.com/) to reduce the file size.
 I'd like to investigate this as feature improvements because of the time constraints.
-`Blog Page` - The same issue of image file sizes is reported to the Blog Page.

 # Code Valication and Formatting